Founder compensation is a tricky topic.

 How much are you supposed to pay yourself?
 What will your investors think?
 And are you even allowed to compensate yourself when your team is subsisting on cold pizza and borrowing the Wi-Fi from the nearest office called “I hate my neighbors?”

-In this article, we provide a breakdown of how a founder should reasonably compensate themselves based on a variety of factors.
+In this article, we provide a breakdown of how a startup founder should reasonably compensate themselves based on a variety of factors.

 Let’s begin.